This review is going to be fun.

 The Twilight saga taught teenage girls to close their legs and wait for marriage.
 Now, Divergent is the new teen action movie with a coded conservative message, one more politically of-the-moment — that Christians are a punished minority that must fight for its freedom against big, liberal government.

 The film has been universally panned, but Christians don’t care if films are embarrassingly bad (ahem, God’s Not Dead and Fireproof) so long as they get the point across.
 Christian movies tend to revolve around football.
-This one revolves around an emerging motif: a girl with bow-and-arrow takes on the system.
+This one revolves around an emerging motif: a girl with a bow-and-arrow takes on the system.
 Sound familiar?

 Doe-eyed Tris (Shailene Woodley) lives in a dystopia, of course — the very future that Obama-hating churchgoers think is rapidly approaching.
 She’s labeled “divergent” which means she cannot be classified into any of the government-enforced castes in which this beige-wearing society is organized.
 She is forced to flee and find other social outcasts.